World Cup 2018 Round of 16: Latest Bracket, Predictions and Sunday Odds

 382 minutes ⏱ It hasn't taken Iago Aspas long to net 6 goals for #ESP He's reached the tally faster than anyone else in history 🔥 https://t.co/GhdeJF1w0C https://t.co/aCFjVGCNl6

 However, Spain have looked vulnerable in defence and have conceded five goals in their first three matches.
-Goalkeeper David De Gea has come in for criticism after a mistake against Portugal.
+Goalkeeper David De Gea has come in for criticism after making a mistake against Portugal.

-Hierro has said De Gea will play against Spain and that he has not considered changing his goalkeeper despite his form, per Radio Nacional de Espana (h/t Football Espana).
+Hierro told Radio Nacional de Espana that De Gea will play against Russia and that he has not considered changing his goalkeeper despite his form (h/t Football Espana).

-Central defenders Gerard Pique and Sergio Ramos have also looked indecisive, and there is an air of vulnerability about their backline.
+Central defenders Gerard Pique and Sergio Ramos have also looked indecisive, and there is an air of vulnerability about their back line.

 Football journalist David Cartlidge offered his view: